An official website of the United States government

 **ENLISTED RETIREMENT/FLEET RESERVE FAQs**

-1. How do I submit a Fleet Reserve/retirement request?
+1. How do I submit a retirement/Fleet Reserve request?

-2. When can I submit my Fleet Reserve/retirement request?
+2. When can I submit my retirement/Fleet Reserve request?

-Per MILPERSMAN 1830-040, pay grades E7 – E9 should submit requests 6 months to 24 months prior to the requested Fleet Reserve or retirement date.
-Pay grade E6 and below should submit requests 6 months to 18 months prior to the requested Fleet Reserve date.
+Per MILPERSMAN 1830-040, pay grades E7 – E9 are eligible to submit requests 6 months to 24 months prior to the requested Fleet Reserve or retirement date.
+Pay grade E6 and below are eligible to submit requests 6 months to 18 months prior to the requested Fleet Reserve transfer date.

-3. How long before I receive an answer to my Fleet Reserve or retirement request?
+3. How long before I receive an answer to my retirement/Fleet Reserve request?

-Normal routing time for a decision on a request is 30 – 60 days from the date the request is submitted.
+Normal routing time for a decision on a request is 30 – 60 days from the date it is received at Navy Personnel Command.

-4. How can I check the status of my pending request?
+4. How can I check the status of my pending retirement/Fleet Reserve request?

-5. When will I receive my final Fleet Reserve/retirement message?
+5. When will I receive my final retirement/Fleet Reserve authorization?

-6. How do I request to cancel/change my request?
+6. How do I request to cancel/change my retirement/Fleet Reserve request?

 7. How do I receive my retirement/Fleet Reserve orders?

-Official retirement/Fleet Reserve orders are issued by the servicing Personnel Support Activity Detachment or the command Personnel Office for commands that have separation capability (i.e., aircraft carriers).
+In accordance with MILPERSMAN 1830-040, official retirement/Fleet Reserve orders are issued by Transaction Support Center, Norfolk, VA or the command personnel office for commands that have separation capability, e.g., aircraft carriers.

-8. Can I receive my Fleet Reserve orders earlier than 9 months?
+8. Can I receive my retirement/Fleet Reserve orders earlier than 9 months?

 Yes.
-A Sailor can request a waiver to receive orders for the purpose of relocating dependents and moving household goods prior to their Fleet Reserve transfer date.
-Sample waiver format is provided in MILPERSMAN 1800-020.
-Waivers may be authorized on a case-by-case basis, pending availability of funds.
-Submit waiver requests via email to Enlisted_Active_Duty_Retirements@navy.mil.
+Member(s) can request a waiver to receive their orders for the purpose of relocating dependents and moving household goods prior to their retirement or Fleet Reserve transfer date.
+Sample waiver format is listed in MILPERSMAN 1800-020.
+Waivers may be authorized on a case-by-case basis pending availability of funds.
+Submit waivers via email to Enlisted_Active_Duty_Retirements@navy.mil.

-11. How much retirement pay will I be entitled to?
+11. How much retired/retainer pay will I be entitled to?

 PERS-836 is not responsible for providing any pay estimations.
-Direct ALL pay matters to the local Disbursing Office or DFAS.
+Direct ALL pay matters to DFAS.
 Official calculations will be completed by DFAS.
-Calculators to estimate retainer/retirement pay are provided by DFAS and available here.
+Calculators to estimate retainer/retired pay are provided at the DFAS website.

 12. If a member is reduced in rank will he/she still receive high 36 months retainer pay computation?

-Per MILPERSMAN 1830-040, the message of intent will authorize the execution of required obligated service (OBLISERV) in order to obtain sufficient service to transfer to the Fleet Reserve.
+Per MILPERSMAN 1830-040, the approval letter authorizes the execution of required obligated service (OBLISERV) in order to obtain sufficient service to transfer to the Fleet Reserve.

-20. All questions with a legal or medical concern should be directed to one of the clerks in the Enlisted Retirements Branch, PERS-836.
+17. All questions with a legal or medical concern should be directed to the Enlisted Retirements Branch, PERS-836.

 Veterans Crisis Line - Dial 988 Safe Helpline NCIS Tips Sexual Assault Prevention & Response NFAAS